 - Ear mites are common in puppies — Though adult dogs can and do get ear mites, younger dogs and puppies are more likely to get them.

-- They’re hard to see — Ear mites are barely visible.
+- They’re difficult to see — Ear mites are barely visible to the naked eye.
 Under a microscope, they look like tiny ticks or spiders.
 To the human eye, ear mites look like white specks.

 - Dog ear mites spread quickly — If one of your pets gets ear mites, you’ll need to treat them all.
 These mites spread very quickly and can cause secondary skin infections, so it’s important to act fast.